 Before building the Temporal workflow, we created the extraction schemas and prompts using the Claude Agent for DocRouter.AI (an MCP server at doc-router/packages/typescript/mcp).

 The Claude Agent allows Claude Code to create extraction schemas and prompts.
-For example, you can prompt: “Create a schema for extracting patient information from medical record pages” and it will validate, create, and test the schema automatically.
+For example, you can prompt: “Create a schema for extracting patient information from surgery schedule pages” and it will validate, create, and test the schema automatically.

 For this implementation, we created:

-medical_page_classifier: Classifies pages as labs, facesheets, insurance cards, clinical notes, or other document typesinsurance_card: Extracts insurance card information from patient pages
+anesthesia_bundle_page_classifier: Classifies pages as surgery schedule, patient information, or otherinsurance_card: Extracts insurance card information from patient pages

 Workflow Implementation